Moo-Ack-Productions/bpy-build/docs/getting-started.md

       - "*.blend"
 ```

-To run the `dev` case, we pass the `-b` argument, like `bpy-addon-build -b dev`.
+To run the `dev` case, we pass the `-b` argument, like `bab -b dev`.
 Note that
 when making an action, the action is ran at the root of your addon folder.

 Our addon will now automatically be installed in Blender 3.5!
-If it doesn't exist, `bpy-build`
+If it doesn't exist, BpyBuild
 will just ignore it.